-The following VPN clients are for computers and are listed in recommended order of preference.
+The following VPN clients are supported at Mines.
+They are listed in recommended order of preference.

-For Android and iOS devices, first install the OpenVPN client from the appropriate app store, then download your custom Mines VPN profile from https://vpn.mines.edu/ by choosing the Login option.
+Open VPN for your Chromebook, smartphone or tablet.
+For Android and iOS (Apple) and Chrome OS devices, first install the OpenVPN client from Google Play or the Apple App Store, then download your custom Mines VPN profile from https://vpn.mines.edu/ by choosing the Login option.
 Import your profile into your OpenVPN client.

-Submit a Mines Help Center support request at https://helpdesk.mines.edu.
+Submit a Mines Help Center “Helpdesk” support request at https://helpdesk.mines.edu.

 Mines customers with quick and simple computing questions should call the Technology Support Center in CCIT at 303-384-2345 during regular business hours for answers.